 Pay a visit to the county clerk’s office

-remove private info from public record According to ehow.com, voter registration often contains your phone number, and court records often contain your social security number.
+Your county clerk’s office has an abundance of information about you on file, including voter registration information, business certifications, vehicle registration, court records, and other information.
+According to ehow.com, voter registration often contains your phone number, and court records often contain your social security number.
 Both of these can be removed, and you should ask for them to be removed, as identity theft is far easier with information like a social security number.
 Items like name, date of birth, and mailing address cannot be removed from your public records.

 Change your home address to a PO Box

+So that your personal home address is not included in as many public records, obtain a PO Box and start using it.
 Make sure your phone number is unpublished.
 After removing your current phone number from whatever documentation you can, give your telephone service provider a call.
 They can provide you with an unpublished phone number and address for additional privacy.

 Aim to suppress negative search links

+Studies show that most people, when conducting an internet search, do not look past the first page of search results.
+So ensuring that information you wish not to have seen by the masses moved to the second page of search results or beyond is smart.
 To do this, employing simple tactics like signing yourself up for social media sites (which you do not have to fully engage in, in order to keep your privacy), is a good idea.
 These sites tend to be highly search engine optimized, so if you have a profile with your name in it on any of them, it will likely appear in your search engine results.
 Examples of sites you can create profiles on include Google+, LinkedIn, Facebook and Pinterest.

 Creating social media profiles can help immensely in your link suppression strategy.